 A Section For Many Different Leather Types

-We have listed some of the common used leather types that we work on every day.
+We have listed some of the commonly used leather types that we work on every day.

 The art of keeping leather perfect is prevention at all times, so keep leather protected at all times.